Learn how the Bridge Program applies to NYCE PPO, Large Group, and ASO plan members in 2026.

 See CDC flu recommendations and educational resources on the CDC website.

-Observe Blood Pressure Awareness Month in November by reminding our members with hypertension that EmblemHealth covers automatic blood pressure monitors.
-There is no member cost share or preauthorization requirement for members diagnosed with hypertension, provided they meet these coverage criteria.*
+We ask that you remind our members with hypertension that EmblemHealth covers automatic blood pressure monitors.
+There is no member cost-share or preauthorization requirement for members diagnosed with hypertension, provided they meet these coverage criteria.*

 Please discuss how self-monitoring at home may help lower their blood pressure.
 Members can report their blood pressure verbally during a telehealth (telephone, e-visit, virtual) or office visit.